sarthakarora1208/Reeko-Slack-Bot/README.md

 Using the summarise document command large documents can be converted into images

 1. Get the file name from the **command['text']** parameter.
-2. If the file if found, using the `JSON.GET` command we get the file's name.
+2. If the file is found, using the `JSON.GET` command we get the file's name.

 ```bash
 JSON.GET amazonshareholderletterpdf